-- 1. Electricity price: To reach the 9.39% benchmark, electricity price must increase by 20.50% above inflation to BRL 154.58/MWh in the first scenario and 14.45% (BRL 146.82/MWh) in the second scenario.
-This is not likely to happen.
-In Brazil, the prices are strictly set by ANEEL in the time of the auction and cannot be changed during the period of the PPA, determined as 20 years in the rules of the auction. - 2.
-Electricity generation: According to the PDD and study from Camargo Schubert /14/, the annual output is based on the long term (from 1989 to 2008) weather statistic data and wind resources measurement provided by NCAR/NCEP Global Reanalysis Project (NOAA-USA) and the gross plant load factor was defined as 50.0%, what would result in an electricity generation of 87 684 MWh/year.
-After this study, the guaranteed plant load factor was fixed at 46.30%, which is the guaranteed power for the project activity defined in the energy auction /43/.
-Therefore even the highest plant load factor is 10.90% below the plant load factor needed in scenario 1 for the IRR to reach the benchmark and 10.87% below scenario 2.
-According to "Renewable Sources of Energy in Brazil" /55/, the average plant load factor of a wind park in Brazil is 40%.
-Considering that the annual output calculations for the proposed project were carried out using professional software designed for wind energy and that the output was maximized by considering air density corrections, turbine efficiency, planned maintenance, contaminated rotors, and auxiliary power use, it is unlikely that the electricity delivered to the grid will suffer the additional increase necessary to reach benchmark.

-3. Investment costs: DNV was able to confirm that a decrease of 21.15% or 15.70% in investment costs is unlikely to happen, as 96.6% of the total investment of the proposed project goes towards civil works and purchase and installation of electric equipment (including wind turbines, towers and transformers) as indicated in the PDD and contracts /18/.
-Therefore the total investment is not likely to decrease by more than 15.70%.
+- 1. Electricity price: To reach the benchmark, electricity price must increase at least by 16.55% (c.f.
+Calango 5) in real terms.
+This is not likely to happen as in Brazil electricity prices are strictly set by ANEEL in the time of the auction and cannot be changed during the period of the PPA, determined as 20 years in the rules of the auction /23/. - 2.
+Electricity generation: According to the PDD the guaranteed average plant load factor was fixed in 42.35%, which is the guaranteed power for the project activity defined at the ANEEL Authorization /13/.
+The lowest variation would be 16.75% (i.e. Calango 5) which corresponds to a PLF of 45.7%.
+This is not likely to happen as according to "Renewable Sources of Energy in Brazil" /59/, the average plant load factor of a wind park in Brazil is 40%.
+Considering that the annual output calculations for the proposed project /13//14/ were carried out using professional software designed for wind energy and that the output was maximized by considering air density corrections, turbine efficiency, planned maintenance, contaminated rotors, and auxiliary power use, it is unlikely that the electricity delivered to the grid will suffer the additional increase necessary to reach benchmark. - 3.
+Investment costs: DNV was able to confirm that a decrease of 18.95% in investment costs is unlikely to happen, as more than 90% of the total investment of the proposed project goes towards civil works and purchase and installation of electric equipment /5/ (including wind turbines, towers and transformers) which has already been signed /19/.
+Therefore the total investment is not likely to decrease by more than 18.95%.